About the Bachelor of Science in Computational Biology

 Sample Course Sequence for Computational Biology Majors

-The following is an example four-year course sequence for computational biology majors matriculating in fall 2019 or later.
+The following is an example four-year course sequence for computational biology majors.
 Note that our suggested courses during the first year fall are aligned with the sample course sequence for Computer Science majors.
-All students interested in computational biology should take 02-251 (Great Ideas in Computational Biology) in addition to 03-121 (Modern Biology) during the spring of their first year.
+All students interested in computational biology should take 03-151 (Honors Modern Biology) in their first fall and 02-251 (Great Ideas in Computational Biology) in their first spring.

 Fall